orbitalflower/orbitalflower.github.io/_posts/2017-06-21-5e-unearthed-arcana-index.md

 Note: In some cases, an article prints a revised version of existing content.
 In that case, both entries are included for completeness, but the later version should supercede the earlier.
-In cases where names change, the old name is listed.
+In cases where a new item is nearly identical to an old item but with a different name, it is assumed to be the same item; the old name is listed after the new name.
+Race variants with identical stats to a standard race are not listed.

 ### New races and subraces
 - Aetherborn [42][] - Cha+2 Any+1 Any+1.
 Short-lived beings created of magic